Sulfur Dioxide and Nitrogen Oxides Trends Figures

 National SO₂ Air Quality

-- The two largest single-year reductions (over 20 percent) occurred in the first year of the ARP, between 1994 and 1995, and between 2008 and 2009, just prior to the start of the CAIR SO₂ program.
+- The two largest single-year reductions (over 20 percent) occurred in the first year of the ARP, between 1994 and 1995, and between 2008 and 2009, just prior to the start of the CAIR SO₂ program (CAIR was replaced by CSAPR beginning in 2015).

 Regional Changes in Air Quality

-- Average ambient SO₂ concentrations declined in the eastern United States following implementation of the ARP and other emission reduction programs.
-Regional average concentrations declined 94 percent from the 1989–1991 to the 2017–2019 observation periods.
+- Regional average ambient SO₂ concentrations declined in the eastern United States by 95 percent from the 1989–1991 to the 2018–2020 observation periods.

-- Average annual ambient total nitrate concentrations declined 56 percent from 1989–1991 to 2017–2019 in the eastern United States, with the most significant decreases occurring after 2002 coinciding with the implementation of the NOₓ Budget Trading Program, CAIR, CSAPR, and CSAPR Update.
+- Average annual ambient total nitrate concentrations declined 58 percent from 1989–1991 to 2018–2020 in the eastern United States, with the most significant decreases occurring after 2002 coinciding with the implementation of the NOₓ Budget Trading Program, followed by CAIR, CSAPR, and CSAPR Update.

 Sulfur oxides are a group of highly reactive gases that can travel long distances in the upper atmosphere and predominantly exist as sulfur dioxide (SO₂).
 The primary source of SO₂ emissions is fossil fuel combustion at power plants.
 Smaller sources of SO₂ emissions include industrial processes, such as extracting metal from ore, as well as the burning of high sulfur-containing fuels by locomotives, large ships, and non-road equipment.
 SO₂ emissions contribute to the formation of fine particle pollution (PM₂.₅) and are linked with adverse effects on the respiratory system.1 In addition, particulate sulfate degrades visibility and, because sulfur compounds are typically acidic, can harm ecosystems when deposited.